-One thing that’s different with a marketplace platform once you release it is you will need to manage its content to curb rules violations like spam or inappropriate imagery, etc.
+One thing that’s different in the case of marketplace mobile app development is once you release a marketplace platform, you must manage its content to curb rules violations like spam or inappropriate imagery.

 All that is available via your dashboard application — part of your core engine we spoke about above.
 And of course, users should be able to easily flag inappropriate content.

 As with any other application, once it’s released, you need to keep it up-to-date with new OS versions and analyze app usage metrics to optimize user experience going forward.